choria-io/website/docs/content/concepts/related/_index.md

 ## Prometheus Streams

 Prometheus is a very flexible and scalable monitoring system but it has a very unfortunate Pull based system that requires vast amount of network ports to be opened between DCs.
-The [Choria Prometheus Streams](https://github.com/choria-io/prometheus-streams) project lets you poll in your remote DCs and have the metrics streamed over a NATS Streaming Server - and optionaly replicated using the Choria Stream Replicator.
+The [Choria Prometheus Streams](https://github.com/choria-io/prometheus-streams) project lets you poll in your remote DCs and have the metrics streamed over a NATS Streaming Server - and optionally replicated using the Choria Stream Replicator.

 Using this you can create a single pane of glass for multiple data centers.
 It's not for all uses - in fact it has a very narrow focus, review it's README carefully before adopting it.